The call to travel the world could not be ignored. Find out how and why we are now living out our travel dream one meal at a time.

 Our love for travel and food dates back to before we met each other ten years ago.
 In fact, we connected over these two passions on our very first date.
 When we decided to start a website, it was a no-brainer for us to write about culinary travel.
 However, we found blogging challenging when we were busy focusing on our careers.
 In retrospect, it was inevitable that we would eventually answer the call to travel.

 The logistics of travel can be daunting.
 Prior to leaving, we spent countless hours packing our house and preparing it for rental.
 We spent additional hours getting our finances in order and making preliminary travel arrangements.
-By the time we left on the North American road trip, we were physically exhausted and sick from the crazy January weather in Philly that included a 22 inch blizzard.
+By the time we left on the North American road trip, we were physically exhausted and sick from the crazy January weather in Philly that included a 22-inch blizzard.
 Even so, we immediately felt a thrill when we hit the road, leaving our comfortable, safe lives behind.

 We haven’t looked back with regret since that very moment.

 Since we are rested, relaxed and in one place for a month, we are ready to start writing about our travels (both culinary and otherwise).
 Look out for upcoming articles about our epic road trip as well as our life in France and beyond.
 There will surely be endless stories, pictures and even videos as we complete our ‘Around the World’ adventure.
+Plus, we’ll be documenting and sharing our travel on social media, though we’ll probably share more food photos than romantic Instagram photos.

-We’ve purposely left our plans open and decided to go with a one way ticket approach as opposed to a round the world ticket.
+We’ve purposely left our plans open and decided to go with a one-way ticket approach as opposed to a round the world ticket.
 After a month in Lyon, we’ll travel to Provence which will be followed by a 12-day Viking River Cruise beginning in Belgium and ending in Switzerland.
 Beyond that, we have loads of ideas but no definite itinerary.
 We must leave Europe in June or July due to the necessary but annoying Schengen Visa rules, at which time we’ll probably head to Asia for the summer.
 While in that part of the world, we hope to visit our dream destinations of Osaka (Daryl) and Melbourne (Mindi) along with stints in Vietnam and Thailand before returning to Europe so that we can munch on genuine Neapolitan pizza this fall.

 Living the Travel Dream